akvorado/akvorado/docs/configuration.md

   about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
-- `default-community` tells which community to use when polling samplers
+- `default-community` tells which community to use when polling exporters
-- `communities` is a map from a sampler IP address to the community to use for a sampler, overriding the default value set above,
+- `communities` is a map from a exporter IP address to the community to use for a exporter, overriding the default value set above,
 - `poller-retries` is the number of retries on unsuccessful SNMP requests.
 - `poller-timeout` tells how much time should the poller wait for an answer.
 - `workers` tell how many workers to spawn to handle SNMP polling.